Zach Dorminey

 My research interests include small area estimation, cluster analysis methods, and quantitative methods as a larger body of study.
 All my work points to my fascination with different methods to account for spatially related phenomena.
 I enjoy reading the original works foundational to quantitative methods in geography and learning how those works are vital to cutting edge research today.

-My most recent work, Assessing the Spatial Clustering of Right of Way Permits in Davidson County, Tennessee, utilizes Ripley’s K function to compare the clustering tendencies of right of way permits to the distribution of addresses.
+Most recently I presented a portion of my MS thesis work “Small Area Estimates of Virginia’s Forests from Coast to Mountains: How does canopy height help?” at the 2024 Annual Meeting of the Association of American Geographers in Honolulu, Hawaii.
+My more recent presentations include co-authorship on a presentation “Examining Inaccuracies in Small Area Estimation” at the SOMENS and NEMO Joint Meeting in 2023.
+My early research work, Assessing the Spatial Clustering of Right of Way Permits in Davidson County, Tennessee, utilized Ripley’s K function to compare the clustering tendencies of right of way permits to the distribution of addresses.
 I developed an R Shiny app in this work so that my methods are easily visualized and repeated with different datasets without the need for the user to have experience with GIS.
-I will presenting a poster on this work at GeoSym 2023 at UTK and at AAG 2023 Annual Meeting in Denver.
+I presented a poster on this work at GeoSym 2023 at UTK and at AAG 2023 Annual Meeting in Denver.

 library("shiny")